felipegonrod/alan/alan/alan/alan_update_notes.md

 # ALAN Project Update

 ## Overview
-This update introduces a split-view interface designed for a simulation environment.
-The UI adopts a "Palantir-style" aesthetic: minimalist, brutalist, and metallic dark mode.
+This update evolves the original split-view UI into an RL playground for a jumping-agent environment.
+The upper code editor now ships with an MLX training script and the lower viewport visualizes up to 15 concurrent agents learning to avoid rectangular obstacles in real time.
+The visual language remains dark, metallic, and brutalist.

 ## Changes Implemented
 1.  **Split Layout**: The main view is divided into two vertical sections: